 Transfer Balances on Credit Card Gift Cards to Amazon for Shopping Credit

 This trick is also beneficial if you have a large purchase to make on Amazon.
-Amazon does not let you split transactions between two different credit cards but will allow you to apply an Amazon gift card to the total purchase amount.
-So, if you have a, for example, Visa gift card worth $100, you can apply it to a $500 Amazon purchase with this trick.
+Amazon does not let you split transactions between two credit cards but will allow you to apply an Amazon gift card to the total purchase amount.
+So, if you have, for example, a Visa gift card worth $100, you can apply it to a $500 Amazon purchase with this trick.

 The Best Credit Cards to Maximize Amazon Purchases

 Purchase New Gift Cards to Earn Points and Miles